hasindu2008/slow5lib/README.md

 - *random_read_pthreads.c* demonstrates how to fetch given read IDs in parallel from a slow5/blow5 file using *pthreads*.
 - *random_read_openmp.c* demonstrates how to fetch given read IDs in parallel from a slow5/blow5 file using openMP.

 You can invoke `examples/build.sh` to compile the example programmes.
 Have a look at the script to see the commands used for compiling and linking.
+If you compiled *slow5lib* with *zstd* support enabled, make sure you append `-lzstd` to the compilation commands.

 ### Pyslow5

-Python wrapper for slow5lib or (*pyslow5*) can be installed using conda as `conda install pyslow5 -c bioconda -c conda-forge` or pypi as `pip install pyslow5`.
+Python wrapper for slow5lib or *pyslow5* can be installed using conda as `conda install pyslow5 -c bioconda -c conda-forge` or pypi as `pip install pyslow5`.
 To instructions to build *pyslow5* and the usage instructions are [here](https://hasindu2008.github.io/slow5lib/pyslow5_api/pyslow5.html).

 ### Notes

-*slow5lib* from version 0.3.0 onwards has built in [StreamVByte](https://github.com/lemire/streamvbyte) compression support to enable even smaller file sizes, which is applied to the raw signal by default when producing BLOW5 files.  *zlib* compression is then applied by default to each record.
+*slow5lib* from version 0.3.0 onwards has built in [StreamVByte](https://github.com/lemire/streamvbyte) compression support to enable even smaller file sizes, which is applied to the raw signal by default when producing BLOW5 files.  *zlib* compression is then applied by default to each SLOW5 record.
 If *zstd* is used instead of *zlib* on top of *StreamVByte*, it is similar to ONT's latest [vbz](https://github.com/nanoporetech/vbz_compression) compression.
-BLOW5 files with *zstd+StreamVByte* are still about 25% smaller than vbz compression FAST5 files.
+BLOW5 files with *zstd+StreamVByte* are still about 25% smaller than vbz compressed FAST5 files.

 ## Acknowledgement